Georgia Tech Career Center

 The Undergraduate Co-op Plan is available for students in all majors.
 Co-op students remain enrolled in school while on work terms by registering for the appropriate co-op courses.

 The work experience received is a valuable asset to graduates starting out in their chosen professions.
 Neither college laboratory experience nor employment during vacations can take the place of organized co-op experience.
 The plan provides, to a substantial degree, the experience most companies require of their employees before promoting them to positions of higher responsibility.
 Work experience may also assist students who are undecided about their future career goals by determining early in their college careers whether they wish to continue in a particular field.

 The daily contact with diverse groups among their fellow employees offers students practical insight into sociology, psychology, economics, and ethics that no textbook can supply.
 Finally, students receive compensation for their services from the employer.
 Typically, co-op students can save enough from their earnings to pay for a substantial part of their school expenses.

 Internships provide practical experience for students who choose not to follow the Undergraduate Co-op Plan.
 Internships, the majority of which are paid positions, are an extremely viable way to obtain out-of-classroom experience.
-Similar to cooperative education, the jobs and the students' performance are monitored by the Center for Career Discovery and Development to ensure maximum benefit by all parties.
+Similar to cooperative education, the jobs and the students' performance are monitored by the Career Center to ensure maximum benefit by all parties.

 Students in all majors may participate in the internship program and may work any term during the academic year.
 There are also part-time internships available for those who wish to work while attending classes.

-For more information on any programs offered through the Career Center, visit our website at career.gatech.edu or call the Career Center at 404-894-3320.
+For more information on co-ops and internships, visit our website, email us at firstname.lastname@example.org or call the Career Center at 404-894-3320.